 Red capsule (19 mm long x 7 mm diameter) printed "30".
 4. CLINICAL PARTICULARS 4.1 Therapeutic indications Feraccru is indicated in adults for the treatment of iron deficiency.
 4.2 Posology and method of administration Posology The recommended dose is one capsule twice daily, morning and evening, on an empty stomach (see section 4.5).
 Treatment duration will depend on the severity of iron deficiency but generally at least 12-weeks treatment is required.
 It is recommended the treatment - is continued as long as necessary to replenish the body iron stores according to blood tests.
-The elderly and patients with hepatic or renal impairment No dose adjustment is needed in elderly patients or patients with renal impairment (eGFR $\geq$ 15 ml/min/1.73 m).
-No clinical data on the need to adjust the dose in patients with impaired hepatic function and/or renal impairment (eGFR <15 ml/min/1.73 m) are available.
+The elderly and patients with hepatic or renal impairment No dose adjustment is needed in elderly patients or patients with renal impairment (eGFR \geq 15 ml/min/1.73 m2).
+No clinical data on the need to adjust the dose in patients with impaired hepatic function and/or renal impairment (eGFR \geq 15 ml/min/1.73 m2) are available (see section 4.4).
 Paediatric population The safety and efficacy of Feraccru in children (17 years and under) has not yet been established.
 No data are available.